 ROLLS-ROYCE PHANTOM III

-By the 1930’s the Phantom IIs big long stroke six cylinder engine was beginning to look rather archaic in comparison to the 8 cylinder or V12 engines offered by its competition.
+By the early 1930s the Phantom II’s big long stroke six cylinder engine was beginning to look rather archaic in comparison to the 8 cylinder or V12 engines offered by the competition.
 It was also evident that the limits of its power output had been reached and so a radical redesign was required.

-The Phantom III became available in 1935 and offered the most technically advanced car available anywhere in the World.
-It had a V12 engine of 7.3 litres with hydraulic tappets, a cruciform braced chassis with independent front suspension synchromesh on the top 3 speeds in the gearbox and a further improved central lubrication system.
+The Phantom III became available in 1935 and offered the most technically advanced car available anywhere in the world.
+It had a V12 engine of 7.3 litres with hydraulic tappets, a cruciform braced chassis with independent front suspension, synchromesh on the top three speeds in the gearbox and a further improved central lubrication system.

-Power output initially increased by 12% on the Phantom II, but later versions had a further 10 per cent increase allowing significantly improved acceleration.
-Partly due to its high cost but also because of concerns about the political situation only 727 Phantom IIs were produced before war broke out in 1939.
+Power output was initially 12% greater than the Phantom II, but later versions had a further 10% increase, thus allowing significantly improved acceleration.
+Partly due to its high cost, but also because of concerns about the political situation in the late 1930s, only 727 Phantom IIIs were produced before war broke out in 1939.

-Owners of Phantom III are likely to be both perfectionists and have deep pockets.
-The Phantom III is the most complex of all pre 1939 Rolls-Royce cars and like all such mechanisms needs to be maintained to a very high standard to perform as was intended.
+Owners of a Phantom III need to be both perfectionists and have deep pockets.
+The Phantom III is the most complex of all pre-1940 Rolls-Royce cars and, like all such mechanisms, needs to be maintained to a very high standard to perform as was intended.
 That is expensive.
-Failure to do so will eventually lead to the car gradually deteriorating until it, as it were drops off a cliff, and rapidly ceases to perform.
-It then needs major refurbishment if it is to survive.
+Failure to do so will eventually lead to the car gradually deteriorating until it rapidly ceases to perform.
+A Phantom II then needs major refurbishment if it is to survive.

-Despite this, more than 600 have survived and are increasingly being sought by collectors.
+Despite this, more than 600 have survived and are increasingly being sought after by collectors.
 A good one offers a magic carpet feeling as it transports you in silence with a ride that is much softer and more comfortable than any other pre-war Rolls-Royce.
 The engines are also remarkably smooth and very powerful.

-The Phantom III is the most complex of pre-war Rolls-Royces and is also a difficult car to work on since it is a V12 and many routine tasks like changing the plugs are difficult to work on.
-This complexity led to many PIIIs being laid up for long periods or worse being run in a neglected state.
-Fortunately many went to the USA after the War and were well cared for by enthusiasts before in some cases returning to the UK.
+The Phantom III is the most complex of pre-war Rolls-Royces and is also a difficult car to work on since it is a V12 and many routine tasks such as changing the plugs are difficult to access.
+This complexity led to many PIIIs being laid up for long periods or, worse, being run in a neglected state.
+Fortunately, many went to the US after the war and were well cared for by enthusiasts before in some cases returning to the UK.